 PREPARATION OR PAIRINGS

 Dom Petroff’s Red King Crab meat comes in ready-to-use pouches.
 Once thawed, you can use them in any number of dishes.
-The meant from the body is the perfect centerpiece for Crab Louis our for use in delectably soft crab cakes.
+The meat from the body is for perfect use in delectably soft crab cakes.
 Whether baked, steamed, or grilled, crab leg meat is delicious with a lemon butter sauce.

 When you’re looking for wine to pair with your crab, your choices depend on the temperature of the dish.
 Warm crab dishes call for dry Riesling while cold dishes go better with a vibrant Pinot Gris.